 Okay, this is a tricky bit.
 Lots of bookstores will want to order through their distribution channels, so you’ll need to be sure you’re using Global Reach (with Lulu) or that you’ve opted in to Ingram’s content network.
 But many local bookstores will also sell on commission.

-Often times, commission is the best way to get a few copies out there.
+Often times, the commission is the best way to get a few copies out there.
 And since you’ll be setting the price with the bookstore, you both have control over the details.
 Just find a price point that earns you some revenue and that is still low enough for the bookstore to mark up and earn a profit too.

 Bookstore Best Practices